krzysztoffiok/MPD-dataset/README.md

 Full statistical information regarding significance of differences in analyzed measures.
 </br></br>
 If you intend to use the provided dataset please cite our paper.

+License: we publish our MPD dataset with MIT license.